mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

  integer.
 If an [`Image`](#ImagePicker.Image) has been set, the color change will not be visible until the [`Image`](#ImagePicker.Image) is removed.

+{:id="ImagePicker.BackgroundRepeatMode" .number .do} *BackgroundRepeatMode* : Specifies the repeat mode for the button background image.
+This does not check that the argument is a legal
+ value.

 {:id="ImagePicker.Enabled" .boolean} *Enabled*
 : Specifies whether the `ImagePicker` should be active and clickable.